 - Term requirement: No-penalty CDs might also eliminate the ability to choose a specific term.
 In most cases, liquid CDs come with a shorter term than average CDs.

 - Lower rates: You might be offered lower CD rates for liquid accounts since you are granted the option of withdrawing funds at any time.

-There’s no doubt that no-penalty CDs can be beneficial to individuals who want to gain access to funds without worrying about a steep fee.
-It’s certainly better than trying to convince the bank that you deserve to avoid a penalty for early withdrawal (however, this could be possible if you have a good track record with your establishment).
+No-penalty CDs can be beneficial to individuals who want to gain access to funds without worrying about a steep fee.
+It’s certainly better than trying to convince the bank that you deserve to avoid a penalty for early withdrawal — although, this could be possible if you have a good track record with your current financial institution.

-Unfortunately, individuals who already have money in a CD might face a tough, uphill battle when it comes to withdrawing funds while avoiding penalties.
-But if you are just getting ready to open your first CD account, it’s good to know that there are a number of no-penalty options available to you.
+Unfortunately, individuals who already have money in a CD might face an uphill battle when it comes to withdrawing funds while avoiding penalties.
+But if you’re just getting ready to open your first CD account, it’s good to know that there are a number of more flexible, no-penalty options available to you.

 Ruth Sarreal contributed to the reporting for this article.